tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ### 1.2 Audience

-This document is for those needing a technical understanding of the BDQ Core Tests and the application of the bdqffdq: Framework vocabulary.
+This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology.

 ### 1.3 Documents about the bdqffdq: ontology